-Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents and short-term investments, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements through at least 2023.
+Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents, short-term investments and funds raised via our Series D1 and D2 Preferred Stock financing in March 2021, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements .
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.
 We may satisfy our future cash needs through the sale of equity securities and debt financings, or a combination of one or more of these sources.